neunenak/rust-meta-interpreter/README.md

 of programming languages as well, and wanted to make the process as general as possible.
-I changed the name of the project to Schala, after the Princess of Zeal from *Chrono Trigger*, because I like classic JRPGs and because it sounds sort of like Scala, and I am continuing to work on the project as my time permits.
+I changed the name of the project to Schala, after the Princess of Zeal from *Chrono Trigger*, because I like classic JRPGs and because it sounds sort of like Scala.

+Schala is as yet an incomplete personal project that I continue to work on as my time permits.

 ### Reference works